-To celebrate the release of Fantastic Beast: the Crimes of Grindelwald I turned my dog Juno into a Zouwu!
-Fantastic Beasts: Crimes of Grindelwald is out on digital now and Blu-ray March 12th.
+To celebrate the release of Fantastic Beast: The Crimes of Grindelwald I turned my dog Juno into a Zouwu!
+Fantastic Beasts: Crimes of Grindelwald is out on digital now and Blu-ray on March 12th.

 From the imagination of Wizarding World creator J.K.
 Rowling comes the Fantastic Beasts film series, magical adventures set before the time of Harry Potter.
 At the end of the first film, the powerful Dark wizard Gellert Grindelwald (Johnny Depp) was captured by MACUSA (Magical Congress of the United States of America), with the help of Newt Scamander (Eddie Redmayne).
 But, making good on his threat, Grindelwald escaped custody and has set about gathering followers, most unsuspecting of his true agenda: to raise pure-blood wizards up to rule over all non-magical beings.
 In an effort to thwart Grindelwald’s plans, Albus Dumbledore (Jude Law) enlists his former student Newt Scamander, who agrees to help, unaware of the dangers that lie ahead.
 Lines are drawn as love and loyalty are tested, even among the truest friends and family, in an increasingly divided wizarding world.